 Whether it’s your first, your second, or your umpteenth visit, it is quite normal that you are stressed about moving around the airport.
 This is the reason why I made this list.
 As a seasoned traveler, I know a few tips to improve the experience.
+One of the most important things to keep in mind are mistakes to avoid when traveling via an airport.
 Here are my top ten tips for making international travel easier.

 1. Packing your stuff like a newbie